ArchiDog1998/GHRadialMenu/README.md

 # Radial Menu

 This is a plugin for you to create your custom radial menus in Grasshopper!
+Download it in [Food4Rhino](https://www.food4rhino.com/en/app/radialmenu?lang=en)!

 ## Usage